Constraining spontaneous black hole scalarization in scalar-tensor-Gauss-Bonnet theories with current gravitational-wave data: Scalar-tensor-Gauss-Bonnet theory

 Two common choices for $f(\phi)$ that satisfy these scalarization requirements are the quadratic monomial ${f(\phi) = \beta\phi^2}$~\cite{Silva:2017uqg} (see~also~Refs.~\cite{Blazquez-Salcedo:2018jnn, Silva:2018qhn, Macedo:2019sem, Antoniou:2021zoy, Herrero-Valea:2021dry}) and the Gaussian-like function~\cite{Doneva:2017bvd, Cunha:2019dwb}

-with $\beta$ a dimensionless parameter.
+where $\beta$ is a dimensionless parameter.
 For illustrative purposes, we shall focus only on the latter option in this paper and, following Refs.~\cite{Doneva:2017bvd, Cunha:2019dwb}, will further fix ${\beta = 6}$ for simplicity.

 The general properties of scalarized BHs in this theory were previously explored in Ref.~\cite{Cunha:2019dwb} by interpolating between a discrete set of about a thousand numerical solutions.
-Because the field equations are invariant under a global rescaling of ${\lambda \to b\lambda}$ and ${r \to b r}$ (with~$r$ the radial coordinate and arbitrary~${b>0}$), this family of BH solutions can be parametrized by the single length scale~$\lambda$ and three dimensionless parameters:
+Because the field equations are invariant under a global rescaling of ${\lambda \to b\lambda}$ and ${r \to b r}$ (where~$r$ is the radial coordinate and ${b>0}$ is an arbitrary constant), this family of BH solutions can be parametrized by the single length scale~$\lambda$ and two dimensionless~parameters:

-The symbol $M$ denotes the (Arnowitt-Deser-Misner) mass of the BH, $S$~is the magnitude of its spin angular momentum, and $Q$ is its scalar ``charge,'' which is read off from the far-field, asymptotic profile of the scalar field as~${\phi \sim -Q/r}$.
-As~this theory admits a ${\phi \to -\phi}$ symmetry, it will suffice to discuss only those solutions for which ${Q > 0}$.
+The symbol $M$ denotes the (Arnowitt-Deser-Misner) mass of the BH, while $S$ is the magnitude of its spin~angular~momentum.

 The left panel of Fig.~\ref{fig:scalar_charge} shows the domain of existence for these scalarized BHs, which is bounded by three curves in the $M/\lambda$--$\chi$ plane: an existence line, a critical line, and the line of static, scalarized solutions (which has~${\chi=0}$).
 The existence line coincides with the set of bifurcation points along which these scalarized BHs branch off from the Kerr family, whereas the critical line marks the boundary of this space of solutions beyond which the repulsive effect from the GB term prohibits the existence of an event horizon~\cite{Cunha:2019dwb}.

-The magnitude of $Q/\lambda$ as a function of $M/\lambda$ and $\chi$ is shown as a heat map in the left panel of Fig.~\ref{fig:scalar_charge}, while the right panel provides an alternative visualization of this dependence by plotting $Q/\lambda$ against $M/\lambda$ for different fixed values~of~$\chi$.
+A useful quantity that characterizes how hairy these scalarized solutions are, and therefore how different they are from Kerr, is the scalar ``charge''~$Q$, which is read off from the far-field, asymptotic profile of the scalar field as~${\phi \sim -Q/r}$.
+The aforementioned scaling symmetry implies that $Q/\lambda$ is a dimensionless function of the two parameters $M/\lambda$ and~$\chi$.
+This dependence is shown as a heat map in the left panel of Fig.~\ref{fig:scalar_charge}, while the right panel provides an alternative visualization by plotting $Q/\lambda$ against $M/\lambda$ for different fixed values~of~$\chi$.
+(As~this theory admits a ${\phi \to -\phi}$ symmetry, it suffices to discuss only those solutions for which ${Q > 0}$.)

 Naturally, the exact way in which $Q/\lambda$ varies with $M/\lambda$ and $\chi$ depends on our choice of~$f(\phi)$, as does the precise shape and location of the critical line.~The existence line, however, is \emph{universal} to any coupling function that satisfies ${f'(0) = 0}$ and ${f''(0) > 0}$,\footnote{In this case, we can always redefine $\lambda$ such that ${f''(0) = 1}$.} as a linear stability analysis of scalar perturbations about the Kerr metric is all that is required to determine its location~\cite{Doneva:2017bvd, Silva:2017uqg, Herdeiro:2018wub,Andreou:2019ikc, Astefanesei:2020qxk, Ventagli:2020rnx, Hod:2019pmb, Herdeiro:2019yjy, Annulli:2022ivr}.
 For slowly rotating BHs, one finds that the threshold value of $M/\lambda$ below which spontaneous scalarization can occur~is\looseness=-1